Columns Layout = 3

 Our 60 residents are an amazing group - there is a great mix of MD and DO's, gender, backgrounds, interests, and hometowns all across the country.
 Meet them all on our residency website (link below).

 Einstein is located in North Philadelphia.
 We are the busiest Level 1 Trauma Center in the city, and see approximately 100,000 patients/year.
 We are a pediatric receiving hospital - so take care of many sick and traumatically-injured kids.
 We have an overall very high acuity, with twice the national average rate of admission to unit-level care.
 That, along with the primary care that goes along with being in a relatively underserved area of a big city, provides the perfect patient mix and volume to help you become an exceptional emergency physician.

 Within our department we have active divisions of Toxicology, with a Fellowship, Ultrasound, Research, ACGME-accredited EMS Fellowship, Critical Care, Administration, and Education.
 We have research associates covering the ED 24 hours/day to enroll patients in clinical research studies.
 This permits our residents to do significant research and scholarly projects.
-I am proud to say that we had 17 residents present their work on a national platform this past academic year!
+I am proud to say that we have had numerous residents present their work on a national platform in prior academic years!

 I am also proud to say our first-time board pass rate is >99% over the past 10 years.
 Our residents are very strong, and are well prepared for whatever practice they choose.
 Every year a few of our graduates pursue a fellowship, and the others pursue a mix of academic and community positions.
 We commonly hear back from our graduate's Chairs that they are "the best doc in our group".
 That's what Einstein will make you!!